+Rostral fronto-parietal LFC.
+Although ‘rostral’ fronto-parietal clusters exhibited significant associations with various executive processes, these three clusters were characterized by weaker associations with motor function (‘action’), language and ‘conflict’.
+Rather, clusters ‘9/46dr’ and ‘10d’ were robustly associated with ‘inhibition’ and cluster ‘10d’ with ‘novelty’.
+This pattern of results suggests fronto-polar LFC regions may be important for high-level monitoring and guiding of cognitive control, removed from low-level motor implementations.

-Rostral fronto-parietal LFC. , clusters ‘9/46dr’ and ‘10d’ cluster ‘10d’ ‘novelty’Finally, the most ventral fronto-polar region, cluster ‘10v’, showed a more distinct pattern, exhibiting weaker associations with all executive processes but a significant association with ‘reward’ (at a lower threshold, q<0.05).
-This pattern is consistent with its location near orbitofrontal cluster provide support for hypotheses that suggest that the ventral frontal pole may be important for represent the value of stimuli to effectively guide goal-directed behavior.
+Finally, the most ventral fronto-polar region, cluster ‘10v’, showed a more distinct pattern, exhibiting weaker associations with all executive processes but a significant association with ‘reward’ (at a lower threshold, q<0.05).
+This pattern is consistent with its location near orbitofrontal cluster, and provides support for hypotheses that suggest that the ventral frontal pole may be important for representing the value of appetitive stimuli in order to effectively guide goal-directed behavior4.

 Default network